giftos1/programming-guide/Programming-Patterns.md

 ```

 So, as you design your decision structures, recognise what each pattern is for and how it applies to your situation.
-E.g. You would not use the "if, if, if" pattern for determining a grade (N, C, HD...) from a percentage, because you know that is inefficient since those grades are mutually exclusive - as soon as we know what grade it is, we don't need to ask any more.
+E.g., You would not use the "if, if, if" pattern for determining a grade (N, C, HD...) from a percentage - you know that would be inefficient since those grades are mutually exclusive - as soon as we know what grade it is, we don't need to ask any more.

 ### Boundary conditions
-This applies to both decision and repetition structures so it's here between them.
+(This applies to both decision and repetition structures so it's here between them.)
 Some of the most common programming errors happen with boundary conditions and so these should usually always be tested explicitly.
 In the examples above, 50 is a pass.
 But if we get our boundary condition wrong, we might have something like:

 ```python